 Let’s take a closer look at the top 11 hazards faced by American workers in the spring:

 1. Rain & Flooding

 A damp, muddy work area can prove risky for workers and equipment.
 It is far more difficult to operate machinery or drive vehicles in the mud, as traction and control may be lost completely.
 Work vehicles are more likely to slide, tip, or roll over in the mud, and workers can be struck or caught underneath.
 Walking in the mud is also tricky and can lead to sprains or strains from slipping and falling or even attempting to pull one’s feet out of the mud.
 Sometimes workers’ boots can become stuck while they fall, leading to awkward positioning and serious sprains.
-Muddy worksites should be remedied or closed altogether if they pose too much of a risk.

 While working outdoors in the spring, lightning is a real concern.
 According to the Occupational Safety and Health Administration (OSHA), there are about 20 to 25 million cloud-to-ground lightning strikes in the United States each year!
 More than 300 people are struck by lighting annually, causing about 50 deaths and many more catastrophic injuries.
 Workers in logging, construction, roofing, heavy equipment operation, power line repair, farming, plumbing, and building maintenance are at the highest risk of lightning hazards.
 These are increased during spring thunderstorms.
 OSHA recommends, “When thunder roars, go indoors!”
 Outdoor workers should immediately seek shelter if they hear thunder.
 Worksites should be closed during extreme thunderstorms and weather.